healthfirstai/prototype-backend/README.md

 ## About The Project

-Prototype for HealthFirst AI project.
+Prototype for our HealthFirst AI web app.

 ## Getting Started